 The HTA developed its licensing standards with input from its stakeholders, in order to ensure the safe and ethical use of human tissue.
-The HTA expects licensed establishments to meet these standards.
+The HTA expects licensed establishments to meet these standards (see Appendix 2; standards which do not apply to this licence are highlighted).